 A Lancaster, PA native, Chef Wecker’s passion for cooking began in his childhood when he became the designated camp cook at scouting retreats.
-Today he can be found in his kitchen at The Elkridge Furnace Inn creating new menu items, looking for ways to expand the rich historical heritage of the distinctive property, or gathering fresh ingredients at the Inn’s on-site gardens and greenhouse.
+Today he can be found in his kitchen at The Elkridge Furnace Inn creating new menu items.
+Always looking for ways to expand the rich historical heritage of the distinctive property, he gathers fresh ingredients at the Inn’s on-site gardens and greenhouse daily.

 “I love to walk through our gardens; I see what’s ready to be harvested and what’s available and let my imagination do the rest!” comments Chef Wecker.

 Dan first started cooking when he worked at a concession stand at a local ice rink.
 At the ripe young age of 14, he was in the kitchen kneading dough for pizzas and making chicken and specialty burgers.
 After high school, he expanded his horizons, by traveling overseas to Australia with a foreign student exchange program.
 While there, he kindled his passion for cooking by winning the distinction of Best Apple Jelly and Best Mustard Pickles at his school in Towoomba.

 Upon returning to the states, his formal culinary education began in earnest at a local French restaurant under the auspices of French Chef Michel Beaupin.
 There, he trained in all disciplines of French cuisine from pastry to saucier to boucher (butcher) in a four and a half year period.
 After his marriage to wife Donna, Dan and his new bride began a successful catering company in 1980 and then found his biggest challenge to date in 1988 in Elkridge, MD.